-The TAMBCD continuous enrollment policy requires students to be enrolled for a minimum of 1 credit hour until and including the semester in which the diploma or certificate is awarded.
+The Texas A&M College of Dentistry continuous enrollment policy requires students to be enrolled for a minimum of 1 credit hour until and including the semester in which the diploma or certificate is awarded.

 When Certificates and Degrees are Awarded

-Certificates are awarded by the College whenever the Program Director certifies that the students is eligible, and notifies the Graduate Office and the Registrar to order the certificate along with the date which should be shown on the certificate.
+Certificates are awarded throughout the year by the University when the Program Director certifies that the students is eligible, and notifies the Graduate Office of the completion date.
+Once clearance has been approved by the Graduate Office and the College of Dentistry Registrar, the certificate will be awarded at the end of the month in progress.
 Some programs require the completion of the Master of Science degree before awarding the certificate.

-The M.S. in Oral Biology is conferred in May and December of each year.
-Graduation dates for the Spring and Fall semesters are posted on the academic calendar each year.
+The M.S. in Oral Biology is conferred in May, August, and December of each year.
+Degree award dates for each semester is posted on the academic calendar each year.

 Commencement ceremonies are held in May of each academic year.
 Even if you do not plan to participate in the commencement ceremony, you still must apply online for graduation and pay the corresponding fee.

-There is no ceremony held at the end of the Fall semester, but degrees are awarded in December to those who are certified as eligible after the May commencement ceremony.
-Those students are invited to return to participate in the commencement ceremony in May of the next year.
+There is no ceremony held at the end of the Summer or Fall semesters.
+Students who are awarded diplomas in August or December are invited to return to participate in the commencement ceremony in May of the next year.
 However, it should be understood that it is the student's responsibility to contact the Office of Graduate Studies no later than February 1 of the next year of their intent to participate in commencement.
 Those who decline to return for that ceremony will have their names listed in the commencement program as "Students Who Received Certificates/Degrees Since the Last Commencement".

 Eligibility to Participate in Commencement Ceremonies